Operator-Valued Infinitesimal Multiplicative Convolutions: OVI Multiplicative Convolutions

 Note that the right hand side of \eqref{prodKeqn} is

 Thus, if we compare $(1,2)$-entry of \eqref{prodKeqn}, then we obtain

 \end{proof}

-The following results can be done by using the similar proof in Lemma \ref{kappa_Xformula} and Theorem \ref{OVIMprod}, we omit the proof and state the results as follows. \begin{cor} Let $x=x^*\in\mathcal{A}$ be an element from a $C^*$-operator-valued infinitesimal probability space $(\mathcal{A},\mathcal{B},E,E')$, we have
+The following results can be done by using the similar proof in Lemma \ref{kappa_Xformula} and Theorem \ref{OVIMprod}, we omit the proof and state the results as follows. \begin{cor} Let $x=x^*\in\mathcal{A}$ be an element from an OVI probability space $(\mathcal{A},\mathcal{B},E,E')$, we have

 where

 Moreover, if $x=x^*$ and $y=y^*$ are elements in $\mathcal{A}$ such that $x-1$ and $y$ are infinitesimally monotone independent, then

 \end{cor} \begin{rem} When $\mathcal{B}=\mathbb{C}$, we get